dingmaotu/mql4-lib/README.md

    much as I can.

 ## Changes
+* 2017-12-13: Deprecate and remove `RenkoIndicatorDriver`; use `HistoryData::OnUpdate` event instead

 * 2017-11-28: Major refactoring of hash table based containers.
 The HashMap and HashSet now shares the same code base for hashing and entry managements.
 The